“It’s the Fourth of July” by Ken Craft

 So On and So Fourth of July

-But this poem, a few years old now and originally printed in Issue 14 of Unbroken Journal as well as in my second book, Lost Sherpa of Happiness, is more of a lark.
-A rant, in fact, against all the (insert invective here) fireworks.
-And drinking.
-And general mayhem particular to colors red, white, and blue.
-Writing it landed me squarely in Curmudgeons Amalgamated Local 406.
+This prose poem, originally printed in Issue 14 of Unbroken Journal as well as in my second book, Lost Sherpa of Happiness, is half lark, half rant against all the usual suspects: (insert invective here) fireworks, drinking, general mayhem particular to colors red, white, and blue.
+Up side?
+Writing it helped pay for my annual dues to Curmudgeons Amalgamated Local 406.

-Hey.
-American or not, curmudgeonly or not, red, white, or blue, too, or not — Happy Fourth to you!
+American or not, curmudgeonly or not, red, white, or blue, too, or not — I’m wishing a Happy Fourth to all of my readers, regular of first-time!

 IT’S THE FOURTH OF JULY